-At Tewin Cowper Primary where appropriate, we will discuss concerns about a child with their parents or carers.
+At St Nicholas C of E VA Primary and Nursery School where appropriate, we will discuss concerns about a child with their parents or carers.
 We know parents and carers know their child best and we will always value that often, when concerns emerge, these can easily be resolved with the support of school and parents/ carers working together.
 To retain confidentiality within the school community other staff will only talk to parents or carers about any such concerns following consultation with the DSL.

-Although we will always want to be open and transparent with our parents and carers, there may be circumstances where the safety of a child overrides their liberty and rights for this to happen immediately as consent may not be appropriate/ required.
+Although we will always want to be open and transparent with our parents and carers, there may be circumstances where the safety of a child overrides their liberty and rights for this to happen immediately as consent may not be appropriate/required.
 For a small number of children, seeking parental consent would not be appropriate if: